ephil-ai/ephil.ai/content/event/conference-ml-explain-yourself/index.md

 **Timo Freiesleben (University of Tübingen), Sebastian Zezulka (University of Tübingen)** --- Science as a Kaggle Challenge: How Benchmarking Impacts Scientific Methodology

-**Tom Sterkenburg (LMU Munich)** --- The epistemic core of machine learning
+**Tom Sterkenburg (LMU Munich)** --- The Epistemic Core of Machine Learning

-**André Curtis-Trudel (Lingnan University), Darrell Rowbottom (Lingnan University), Tjonnie Li (KU Leuven)** --- On Finding What You’re Not Looking For: Prospects and Challenges for DL-Driven Discovery
+**André Curtis-Trudel (Lingnan University), Darrell Rowbottom (Lingnan University), Tjonnie Li (KU Leuven)** --- On Finding What You're Not Looking For: Prospects and Challenges for DL-Driven Discovery

 **Dana Matthiessen (University of Minnesota)** --- "Understanding Through Coordinated Practices: Uses of Deep Learning Algorithms in Structural Biology"

-**Alex Mussgnug (The University of Edinburgh)** --- Convenience ML: When science becomes a playground
+**Alex Mussgnug (The University of Edinburgh)** --- Convenience ML: When Science Becomes a Playground

-**Adam Mehdi Arafan, Eindhoven University of Technology** --- Human-centered Value Alignment with Counterfactuals: A New Metric for Trading-off Decision Paralysis with Explainable Counterfactual Reasoning
+**Adam Mehdi Arafan (Eindhoven University of Technology)** --- Human-centered Value Alignment with Counterfactuals: A New Metric for Trading-off Decision Paralysis with Explainable Counterfactual Reasoning

 **Mariana Vitti Rodrigues (São Paulo State University,  University of Exeter)** --- Explanatory Inference, Understanding, and Protein Language Models